Composer autoload path detection is a bit too restricture

 autoload.php is already included before our bootstrap is launched, everything will just work.
 Of course we need some kind of handling for legacy extensions without Composer autoload configuration (e.g. via

-#5 Updated by Helmut Hummel about 4 years ago
+#5 Updated by Helmut Hummel over 5 years ago

 This is now resolved elegantly with #67808 being merged in master and some adaptions to the installer plugin, (exactly like I have written before).